 Always use thick curd, either the hung curd or the greek yogurt to make the marinade.

 If you do not have the access to Kashmiri red chili powder, use any medium hot chili powder to the marinade.
 You can also choose to use smoked paprika powder as well.

 For the best taste and flavors, make sure to use mustard oil only.
 However, if it not available in your part of the world, then you can go ahead to use any vegetable oil of choice.
 You can use melted butter as well.

-The secret that I follow most of the time to make the tandoori chicken smoky is to give charcoal dhungar just before grilling / cooking them or right after the cooking is over.
+Let me tell you the secret that I follow most of the time to make the tandoori chicken smoky.
+I always prefer to give charcoal dhungar just before grilling/cooking them or right after the cooking is over.
 So, the either way works best and you get nice smoky murgh tandoori at home.

 Side Dish to Serve with Tandoori Chicken

 Sprinkle some chaat masala over the tandoori chicken before serving.
 Serve this smoky tandoori murgh with saffron rice or zafrani pulao along with onion rings, lemon wedges and mint yogurt chutney on the side.